coderanger/coderanger.net/content/posts/ops-glossary.md

 commonly thought of as "heavier" virtual machines, as well as simply running a process.
-Most container systems are only compatible with a few types of artifacts so they are generally chosen together, Amazon EC2 can only run AMIs while a .deb package can be run either directly.
+Most container systems are only compatible with a few types of artifacts so they are generally chosen together, Amazon EC2 can only run AMIs while a .deb package can be run either directly or inside Docker, et al.

 #### Examples